Errors-in-Variables Regression

 A Deming regression model also assumes the measurement error (\(\sigma^2\)) ratio is constant.

-\lambda = \frac{\sigma^2_\epsilon}{\sigma^2_\delta}
+\[ \lambda = \frac{\sigma^2_\epsilon}{\sigma^2_\delta} \]

-argument to indicate which measures belong to
+id argument to indicate which measures belong to which

-will then be estimated from the data itself.
+then be estimated from the data itself.

 If the data was not measured in replicate then the error ratio (\(\lambda\)) can be estimated from the coefficient of variation (if that data is available) and the mean of x and y (\(\bar x, \space \bar y\)).